-The assignment is intended to support you in articulating the critical lenses that inform your analyses of social work theories and practice.
-At the end of module 1, you are asked to review your learning throughout the module and write a statement (approximately 500 words) that offers a critical reflection on how your personal and professional values and experiences have helped you make sense of the issues you have personally experienced or seen in your communities.
-The reflection will focus on a critical engagement with the course's initial themes and learnings, and how they may contribute to unpacking your role as a social worker practitioner and they inform your position when working with marginalized social groups.
+Assignment Description: The assignment is intended to support you in articulating the critical lenses that inform your analyses of social work theories and practice.
+At the end of module 1, you are asked to review your learning throughout the module and write a critical reflection statement (650 to 700 words) or a digital story (3 to 5 minutes) that offers a critical reflection on how your personal and professional values and experiences, along with other influences (such as elder teaching or learning from your education), have helped you make sense of the issues you have personally experienced or seen in your communities.